KaiYan289/RLpapersnote/README.md

 152. Make sure that you use \left and \right before the parentheses for complicated contents in the formula (e.g. \\exp\\left(\\frac\{a\}\{b\}\\right) ).

 153. Remember that "by \[4\]" is not correct in writing papers; instead, you should write "by xxx et al. \[4\]".

+154. Remember to use \eqref instead of \ref for equations.

 # Useful Linux Debugging Commands